-Book publishers just spent 3 weeks in court arguing they have no idea what they’re doing
+The planned Penguin Random House-Simon & Schuster merger has been struck down in court

 “When I started in this business, there were literally hundreds of imprints, and some of them were run by people with extremely idiosyncratic tastes, one might say,” King said.
 “Those businesses were either subsumed one by one or they ran out of business.
 I think it becomes tougher and tougher for writers to find enough money to live on.”

 The story of American publishing over the past 100 years is the story of an industry consolidating itself, and of that consolidation encouraging homogeneity, blandness, and the safest possible publishing decisions.
-It remains to be seen whether that consolidation will continue as this trial ends — or whether this case will provide the precedent to slow consolidation in more industries than this one.
+It remains to be seen whether the court’s decision in this case will turn that consolidation around.
+The most likely next step for Simon & Schuster, after all, is to merge with HarperCollins instead.

+Update, November 1, 10:57 am: This article was originally published on August 25, 2022, after the close of oral arguments.
+It has been updated with the results of the trial verdict.